iturdikulov/notes/research/CG_Cookie-Blender_Basics.md

 animation starts and will continue forever.
 You need to change properties before you insert keyframe.

-Keyframe animtion have visual marks in object properties, yellow - we on some keyframe, green - we are in interpolation between keyframes, orange - we changed some property and it's not keyframed.
+Keyframe animation have visual marks in object properties, yellow - we on some keyframe, green - we are in interpolation between keyframes, orange - we changed some property, and it's not key framed.

 You can insert keyframes in properties, hover on property and press I key.